-KEY FINDING FUTURE CONSIDERATIONS Theme One: Promoting the Prevention o of Violence Against Women and their Children Our Watch's program work has a strong evidence base, supported by evaluation data.
-Our Watch demonstrates leading practices through the provision of evidence-based resources to practitioners.
-Our Watch should seek to increase the facilitation of two-way knowledge exchange between Our Watch and practitioners about what works, as frameworks, campaigns and programs are developed and implemented.
-This will include tailoring products for the varying levels of knowledge and resourcing in the community.
-Our Watch should increasingly adopt a co-design process in program design and evaluation.
-Members of Our Watch should enable longer funding cycles to better support facilitation of knowledge exchange between Our Watch and primary prevention practitioners.
-Our Watch has extensive national reach at the policy and organisation level, both in terms of recognition and in delivery of its activities.
+KEY FINDING FUTURE CONSIDERATIONS Theme One: Promoting th Theme One: Promoting the Prevention of Violence Against Women and their Children Our Watch's program work has a strong evidence base, with evaluation data.
+Our Watch also demonstrates leading Increase facilitation of two-way knowledge exchange between Our Watch and practitioners about what works, as frameworks, campaigns and programs are developed and implemented.
+This will include ensuring tailoring of products for the varying levels of knowledge and resourcing in the community. practices through provision of evidence-based resources to practitioners.
+Co-design could increasingly be adopted in program design and evaluation.
+Enable longer funding cycles to better support facilitation of knowledge exchange between Our Watch and primary prevention practitioners.
+Our Watch has extensive national reach at the policy and organisation level, both in terms of recognition and in delivery Capitalise on the social media platforms with greatest engagement, Twitter and Facebook, including leveraging the power of 'influencers'. of its activities.
 Our Watch's key publications are engaged with by a broad range of organisations.
-However, what is less assured is its reach to individuals and businesses within the wider community .
-Our Watch should capitalise on the social media platforms with greatest engagement, Twitter and Facebook, including leveraging the power of 'influencers' and tapping into nationally reported violence incidences.
-Our Watch should standardise its publication tracking e.g., DOI, stable URL, consistent metadata.
-Our Watch should revise existing surveys to track engagement with resources over time.
-Support received from Our Watch for capacity and capability building is highly valued and frequently engaged with by organisations working in primary prevention.
-Participants highly valued and engaged with Our Watch's resources.
-Our Watch should review their website to explore how the accessibility and utility of its resources could be increased e.g., adopting a 'clearinghouse' approach to the collection, classification and distribution of publications and resources.
+However, what is less assured is its reach to individuals within the community.
+Standardise publication tracking e.g. DOI, stable URL, consistent metadata.
+Revise existing surveys to track engagement with resources over time.
+Support received from Our Watch for capacity and capability building is highly valued and frequently engaged with by organisations doing primary prevention.
+Participants highly valued and often engaged with Our Watch's resources.
+Review Our Watch's website to explore how the accessibility and utility of its resources could be increased e.g., adopting a 'clearinghouse' approach to the collection, classification and distribution of publications and resources.
 Our Watch is influencing attitudes and behaviours.
-Evaluated programs showed influence in attitude change, particularly when engaging influencers of individuals being targeted by the program.
-These individual programs show promise in influencing attitude and behaviour change on a national scale.
-Our Watch should move beyond process evaluations by supporting research and evaluation into the program impact on behaviours, attitudes, and knowledge.
-Our Watch should build outcome evaluations and allocate funds for ongoing evaluation into programs.
+Evaluated programs showed influence in attitude change, particularly when engaging influencers of individuals being targeted by Move beyond process evaluations by supporting research and evaluation into the program influence or impact on behaviours, attitudes, and knowledge.
+Build outcome evaluations and funds for ongoing evaluation into programs. the program.
+Whilst it cannot be determined whether these individual programs influence attitude and behaviour change on a national scale, they show promise.
+Strengthen outcome measures e.g. develop a standardised measure of knowledge and attitudes relating to the gendered drivers and reinforcing factors of violence against women.
+F facilitation and co-ordination of prevention activities, including the newly developed National about responsibility, and create pathways between Our Watch, state/territory governments, Primary Prevention Hub e.g. promote a national plan to share information, provide clarity Continue to explore and promote Our Watch's role in, and support gained from, better and practitioners.